 Yes.
 The status of your consents and permissions, as well as any changes to them, are read in real time when you open the app.

 Yes, you can download and use ErnieApp on all your devices even with different operating systems if you have registered an ErnieApp account.
-Managing the service privacy permissions (reading and modifying the status) is synchronized.
+Managing the services’ privacy permissions (reading and modifying the status) is synchronized.
 When you change the privacy settings on an account, the change will be reflected across all the devices where you are logged in with that account.

 The age of consent, i.e. when a minor is able or required to give their consent for the processing of their personal data according to the GDPR, Article 8, is set at 16 years, even if Member States can set a different age of consent, provided that this is not less than 13 years of age.
-Apple's developer guidelines require an app with a prize draw to be classified as gambling, which requires a user to be at least 17 years old.
+Apple's developer guidelines require an app featuring a prize draw to be classified as gambling, which requires a user to be at least 17 years old.

-The service is available in Saudi Arabia, Argentina, Australia, Austria, Belgium, Bolivia, Brazil, Bulgaria, Canada, Chile, Colombia, Croatia, Cyprus, Czech Republic, Denmark, Ecuador, United Arab Emirates, Estonia, Finland, France, Germany, Greece, Japan, Hong Kong, Korea, India, Ireland, Iceland, Israel, Italy, Lithuania, Latvia, Luxembourg, Malta, Mexico, Nigeria, Netherlands, New Zealand, Norway, Paraguay, Peru, Poland, Portugal, United Kingdom, Romania, Russia, San Marino, Singapore, Slovakia, Slovenia, Spain, South Africa, Sweden, Switzerland, Taiwan, Turkey, United States, Hungary and Uruguay.
+The service is available in Saudi Arabia, Argentina, Australia, Austria, Belgium, Bolivia, Brazil, Bulgaria, Canada, Chile, Colombia, Croatia, Cyprus, Czech Republic, Denmark, Ecuador, United Arab Emirates, Estonia, Finland, France, Germany, Greece, Japan, Hong Kong, Korea, India, Ireland, Iceland, Israel, Italy, Lithuania, Latvia, Luxembourg, Malta, Mexico, Nigeria, Netherlands, New Zealand, Norway, Paraguay, Peru, Poland, Portugal, United Kingdom, Romania, San Marino, Serbia, Singapore, Slovakia, Slovenia, Spain, South Africa, Sweden, Switzerland, Taiwan, Turkey, United States, Hungary and Uruguay.

 Yes, the app logos and the Ernie name are registered trademarks in Ireland and other countries.
-For more information you can consult our website https://ernieapp.com/trademarks/
+For more information you can consult our website https://ernieapp.com/registered-trademarks/

 We currently only support the PKM mobile version.

 No, your experience remains the same.
 The service (for example Google Maps) will continue to work but, if you have denied your consent to tracking for marketing purposes (for example), Google will not be able to monetize your personal data for that specific purpose.
 If they want to do so, they will have to incentivize and convince you to update your consent status for profiling based on your opt-in history.
-Any company that does not respect the 'status' of your consent risks very high fines, but ultimately it cannot profitably exploit the data and information it has collected about you, neither for internal use nor with partners, as the partners themselves will ask for evidence of your consent.
+Any company that does not respect the 'status' of your consent risks very high fines, but ultimately it cannot profitably exploit the data and information it has collected about you, neither for internal use nor with partners, as the partners themselves will ask for the evidence of your consent.

 This is a warning.
-It warns you that the third-party service (e.g. Google) needs to be re-authenticated.
+It warns you that the third-party service account (e.g. Google) needs to be re-authenticated.
 You can tap the icon and follow the instructions.
 As soon as you have re-authenticated your account, the red shading will disappear.